 Yi Larson has served as our Chief Financial Officer since May 2021.
 Ms. Larson previously served as Executive Vice President and Chief Financial Officer at Turning Point Therapeutics, Inc., a clinical stage precision oncology company, from August 2019 to March 2021.
 Prior to that, Ms. Larson worked at Goldman Sachs & Co.
 LLC, where she held various roles since 2008, most recently as a Managing Director of Healthcare Investment Banking.
 During her tenure at Goldman Sachs & Co.
 LLC, Ms. Larson advised a variety of biopharmaceutical company boards of directors and management teams on a range of strategic financial matters and executed equity offerings, debt offerings and M&A transactions.
 She also has served as a member of the board of directors of Olema Pharmaceuticals, Inc., a clinical stage biopharmaceutical company, since April 2021.
 Ms. Larson graduated from The Wharton School at the University of Pennsylvania with a master's degree in business administration concentrated in finance.
-She also earned a master's degree in electrical engineering and computer science and a bachelor's degree in electrical engineering, both from the Massachusetts Institute of Technology.
+She also earned a master's degree in electrical engineering, both from the Massachusetts Institute of Technology.